academic-moodle-cooperation/moodle-mod_offlinequiz/README.txt

      means that the students mark a 5 digit number on the answer form.
 A concatenation of the letter 'b', the marked number, and the string 'cd' denotes the 'idnumber' of the user in Moodle's 'user' table.

+V. Scanning of answer forms

+     Answer forms should be scanned as black-and-white images with 200 - 300 dpi.
+Do not scan in greyscale!
+     Supported file types are TIF, PNG and GIF.

 V. Contact
    In case you have any questions regarding this module you can either contact the author of the module (zimmerj7@univie.ac.at) or the e-learning support of the University of Vienna (e-support.zid@univie.ac.at).